Fall 2022 Note:

 I first read and used Making Friends Is an Art in 2017.
 I appreciated that the focus was mostly on what TO do versus what NOT to do.
 At the time, it was hard to find books like this.
 In this first edition of the book, the brown crayon is initially friendless and displays some negative traits (such as being whiny).
 While my mind in no way connected this to people with brown skin/BIPOC, some other people saw this as a clear case of implicit bias.
-I admit I had a tough time accepting this as even a possibility and did not address it well when initially writing this blog post so many years ago.
+I admit I had a tough time accepting this as even a possibility and addressed this legitimate concern very poorly when initially writing this blog post so many years ago.

 Making Friends Is an Art Lesson